yell0w4x/ray-serve-boilerplate/readme.md

     cd ray-serve-boilerplate
     pip install -r requirements.txt

-Create cluster and deploy something
+Create cluster and run multiple deployment by issuing line as is follows

+    ./deploy

+Or issue these

     # Create cluster
     ray up -y cluster.yaml